cedomir-spalevic/sort-and-fetch/README.md

 ﻿# sort-and-fetch
- > Command Line App that reads a file containing records in different formats and sorts the records
+ > Command Line App that reads a file containing records in different formats and sorts the records.
- > Also has a REST API to access the same data
+ > Comes with a REST API to access the same data

  ## Accepted formats
  1. Pipe Delimited